adbenitez/matterircd/prefixcontext.md

 ## view threads

-You can also see who replied to what thread [replynumber->threadnumber]
+You can also see who replied to what message [replynumber->threadnumber]

 ```irc